 Hakeem Olajuwon – the Triple/Quadruple/Quintuple Double Threat

-During the era I’m raving about, Hakeem would have been the #1 roto fantasy player every season with his ability to put up 10 of any and everything in the boxscore or go for 20/20 on any given night.
-Hakeem is one of only four players to ever record a quadruple-double and he actually had another quadruple-double in the same month, in March of 1990, but the league accused the Rockets of stat padding and took away an assist, leaving him with ONLY 29 points, 18 rebounds, 11 blocks and 9 assists.
+During the era I’m raving about, Hakeem would have been the #1 roto fantasy player every season with his ability to put up 10 of any and everything in the boxscore or go for 20 and 20 on any given night.
+Hakeem is one of only four players to ever record a quadruple-double and he actually had another quadruple-double in the same month.
+In March of 1990, the league accused the Rockets of stat padding and took away an assist, leaving him with ONLY 29 points, 18 rebounds, 11 blocks and 9 assists in a game.
 Later that month, he gave the league a middle finger by putting up 18 points, 16 rebounds, 11 blocks and 10 assists against the Bucks.

 What also made Hakeem’s triple-doubles so impressive is they weren’t “squeakers” achieved in the final seconds — remember Anthony Bowie in Orlando — or attempted in desperation at the end like Andray Blatche or Ricky Davis.
 These are hearty triple doubles like the ones mentioned above and the following.

 What hasn’t been mentioned outside of his quadruple game is where Hakeem stands in the steals department.
 How about 8th all-time?
 That’s ahead of Alvin Robertson, Allen Iverson, Kobe Bryant, Isiah Thomas and Magic Johnson!
 There used to be a conspiracy that Hakeem was getting credited for a block and a steal on the same play by blocking a shot and then grabbing possession of the ball.
 I’m sure it’s happened a few times, but unlikely 2,162 times, which is also approximately the number of players Hakeem has embarrassed during his GOAT worthy career.